OlegPlatonenko/Virtualizing/NETWORK/router.md

     !!!
 Metric is calculated for the worst bandwidth in a route

-- Each route in EIGRP is described by FD (Feasible Distance) and AD 9Advertised Distance) or RD (Reported Distance)
+- Each route in EIGRP is described by FD (Feasible Distance) and AD (Advertised Distance) or RD (Reported Distance)
     * FD - from me to destination
     * AD - from neighbor to destination